Eloy Jiménez Player Props: White Sox vs. Astros

-Eloy Jimenez -- 2-for-4 with two doubles and two RBI in his last game -- will be in action for the Chicago White Sox versus the Houston Astros, with Jose Urquidy on the hill, on April 1 at 2:10 PM ET.
+On Sunday, Eloy Jimenez (on the back of going 1-for-3 with an RBI) and the Chicago White Sox face the Houston Astros, whose starting pitcher will be Luis Garcia.
+First pitch is at 2:10 PM ET.

-He collected two extra-base hits in his most recent game (2-for-4 with two doubles and two RBI) against the Astros.
+In his most recent appearance, he went 1-for-3 with an RBI against the Astros.

 Eloy Jiménez Game Info & Props vs. the Astros